A Darker, Sharper GMC Sierra? Say Hello to the Elevation Trim

 Takeaway

-GMC really took huge strides when they released this all-new Sierra pickup back in 2019, still managing to add even more for 2020.
+GMC really took huge strides when it released this all-new Sierra pickup back in 2019, and it still added even more for 2020.
 The Denali is, well, a Denali.
 But it’s the rugged Sierra AT4 and this new blacked-out Sierra Elevation that GMC’s discerning customers will get excited about, offering more choice and variety within the light-duty 1500 lineup.